Faculty & School/Dept.

 Upon completion of his diploma he became a Fellow of the Canadian Academy of Manipulative Physiotherapists (FCAMPT) accredited by the International Federation of Orthopaedic Manipulative Physical Therapists (IFOMPT).
 Michael completed his Certificate in Anatomical Acupuncture from the Acupuncture Foundation of Canada Institute (CAFCI) and later Michael pursued his designation as a Registered Kinesiologist, (R.KIN), in Ontario.
 After many years of practice in the field, Michael pursued and completed his Post-Professional Doctor of Science Degree in the field of Physical Therapy from Andrews University in Michigan, USA.

 Michael’s clinical treatment expertise is in the field of manual therapy focusing on neck, shoulder and back pain.
 Most of his time is focused on educating and mentoring Athletic Therapists, Physiotherapists, and Kinesiology students.
-He is an Examiner and Chief Instructor within the post-graduate Diploma Program of Advanced Manual and Manipulative Physiotherapy of the Canadian Physiotherapy Association.
+He is an Examiner and Lead Instructor within the post-graduate Diploma Program of Advanced Manual and Manipulative Physiotherapy of the Canadian Physiotherapy Association.

 Michael's research explores the effect of soft tissue mobilization (non-painful friction massage) on muscle function.
 Michael has also been collaborating on various pedagogical research projects.